Creuna-Oslo/react-components/components/icon/README.md

 # Icon

 Generic icon component (stateless).
-The icon itself corresponds to an item name in a key/value list generated through scss.
-Sets `background-image` with size based on the size parameter.
+Contains a list of required image resources that are inline styled (`background-image`) on the element.
+Sets the size based on a size parameter.

 Uses the BEM naming convention (http://getbem.com/) for class names.